Digital rhetoric: Recent scholarship (2015–present)

+Selber stated that a concept is rhetorical if it helps in analyzing how speakers use the circumstances of society and their message's medium to influence the opinions of others.

 Other definitions

-Contrary to past conceptions, the definition of rhetoric can no longer be confined to simply the sending and receiving of messages to persuade or impart knowledge.
-While this represents a primarily ancient Western view of rhetoric, Arthur Smith of UCLA explains that the ancient rhetoric of many cultures, such as African rhetoric, existed independent of Western influence.
-Today, rhetoric encompasses all forms of discourse that serve any given purpose within specific contexts, while also simultaneously being shaped by those contexts.
+While most research represents a traditionally Western view of rhetoric, Arthur Smith of UCLA explains that the ancient rhetoric of many cultures, such as African rhetoric, existed independent of Western influence, and developed in ways that reflect the values and functions of those societies.
+Today, rhetoric encompasses all forms of discourse that serve any given purpose within specific contexts, while also being shaped by those contexts.

 Some scholars interpret this rhetorical discourse with greater focus on the digital aspect.
-Casey Boyle, James Brown Jr., and Steph Ceraso claim that "the digital" is no longer just one of the many different tools that can be used to enhance traditional rhetoric, but an "ambient condition" that encompasses our everyday lives.
-As technology becomes more and more ubiquitous, the lines between traditional and digital rhetoric will start to blur.
-In addition, Boyle et al. emphasize the idea that both technology and rhetoric can influence and transform each other.
+University of Texas's Casey Boyle, Rutgers University-Camden's James Brown Jr., and University of Virginia's Steph Ceraso claim that "the digital" is no longer a single strategy that can be used to enhance traditional rhetoric, but an "ambient condition" that encompass all parts of life.
+As technology has become more ubiquitous, the lines between traditional and digital rhetoric have blurred.
+Technology and rhetoric can influence and transform each other.

 Concepts

 Circulation

 Circulation theorizes the ways that text and discourse moves through time and space, and any kind of media can be circulated.
 A new form of communication is composed, created, and distributed through digital technologies.
-Media scholar Henry Jenkins explains there is a shift from distribution to circulation, which signals a move toward an increasingly participatory model of culture in which people shape, share, re-frame and remix media content in ways not previously possible within the traditional rhetorical formats like print.
+Media scholar Henry Jenkins explains there is a shift from distribution to circulation, which signals a move toward an increasingly participatory model of culture in which people shape, share, re-frame, and remix media content in ways not previously possible within the traditional rhetorical formats like print.
 The various concepts of circulation include: